Skip to main content

 Security Headers, CORS, and Cache Checks

-Inspect response headers for any URL and quickly understand security, CORS, caching, redirects, cookies, content type, and CDN behavior.
-The analyzer highlights important headers like Content-Security-Policy, Strict-Transport-Security, X-Frame-Options, Cache-Control, ETag, and Access-Control-Allow-Origin.
+Enter a URL and the checker fetches its response headers for you, or paste headers you already captured from curl or the browser devtools.
+Either way you get the same analysis: security, CORS, caching, redirects, cookies, content type, and CDN behavior.
+The analyzer highlights important headers like Content-Security-Policy, Strict-Transport-Security, X-Frame-Options, Cache-Control, ETag, and Access-Control-Allow-Origin, and explains what each one is doing.

 Key Features